apurvamalankar806-sketch/WeatherLens-India-project/README.md

 ## Project Highlights

 - Cleaned and analyzed 24 years of multi-city Indian weather data (2000–2024)
-- Discovered natural weather patterns using K-Means clustering (monsoon, dry-heat, mild)
+- Discovered natural weather patterns using K-means clustering (monsoon, dry-heat, mild)
 - Handled class imbalance using SMOTE — same technique used in real fraud detection systems
 - Trained a Random Forest classifier to predict rainfall with ROC-AUC as the primary metric
 - Built an interactive Streamlit web app with a live ML prediction widget